Best Practice Design - MV Cameras

 Assigning IP Addresses

 Like any other network device, the MV camera requires an IP Address.
 MV units must be added to a subnet that uses DHCP and has available DHCP addresses to operate correctly.
 At this time, the MV cameras do not support static IP assignment.
+Consider using DHCP reservations if you need the IP address to remain constant.

 Check and Conﬁgure Firewall Settings